 The legal field's interrelation with other academic disciplines has increasingly characterized legal scholarship and teaching in recent decades.
-Capitalizing on the University's depth of resources, the College of Law collaborates with University graduate departments to offer 12 exciting joint degree programs.
-While students must apply for admission to both programs and receive pre-approval from each department, those departments will accept a number of transfer credits from the corresponding program to allow students to earn both degrees in a shorter period of time.
+Capitalizing on the University's depth of resources, the College of Law collaborates with University graduate departments to offer multiple joint degree programs.
+While students must apply for admission to both programs and receive pre-approval from each department, those departments will recognize a number of credits from the corresponding program to allow students to earn both degrees in a shorter period of time.

 While the College of Law course offerings are so varied that it would take a student more than a decade to sample all of them, students interested in related subjects outside the law school may receive up to six hours of credit for approved graduate-level study in another discipline.
 This flexibility allows students to complement their legal education with advanced coursework in top-ranked University departments like accounting, engineering, computer science, and social work.
 Pre-approval is required.